 Give yourself a check-up with a general blood profile, now available in Patient Access

 With this number of possibilities, it isn't all that surprising that a cause is not always found.
-Indeed, it is estimated that in one out of every five people who go to the doctor complaining of dizziness, a cause is never found.
+Indeed, it is estimated that in one out of every five people complaining of dizziness who go to the doctor, a cause is never found.
 Fortunately even if the cause hasn't been found, the symptom of dizziness often settles in time.

 Your brain constantly receives nerve messages from various parts of the body to tell you where you are and what position you are in.
 The three main sources of these nerve messages are: